 Rose’ All Day Patio Party

 I always enjoy catching up with friends that I haven’t seen in a while.
-On one of the most amazing first beautiful spring days I met up with one of my besties and attended a Rose’ wine patio party at Walker’s Maine Restaurant, just around the corner from our home.
-So much fun!
+On one of the most amazing, beautiful spring days, I met up with one of my besties and attended a Rose’ wine patio party at Walker’s Maine Restaurant, just around the corner from our home.
+It was so much fun!

-Switching out our bedding from winter to summer is something I always look forward to.
+I always look forward to switching out our bedding from winter to summer.
 I love adding fresh new bedding to the bedrooms in anticipation of summer.

 Guest Bedroom

-This is Schweitzer Linen’s Hampton Court bedding now ready for our summer guests.
+This is Schweitzer Linen’s Hampton Court bedding, which is now ready for our summer guests.

 Save 20% OFF all Schweitzer Linen products except sale and clearance items with the COUPON CODE: DYGEN20.